gnodi/danf/README.md

 > `<trailer-voice>`Have you ever wanted to participate in the early stages of a new technology?
 Let's try it on Danf!
 Join the community and contribute now.`</trailer-voice>`

-You can contribute without working on the framework itself.
+You can also contribute without working on the framework itself.
 In Danf, all your code is always automatically part of a **danf module**.
-You can then easily share your modules with other people using npm.
+This way you can then easily share your modules with other people using npm.
+You can find a list of existing **danf modules** [here](doc/modules.md).

-You can also contribute to improve the english level of this documentation!

 Documentation
 -------------